Chocolate Ganache Tart (Gluten Free)

-My friend Lisa was visiting last weekend so I decided to make some Ethiopian Lentils (recipe coming soon) and this delicious chocolate ganache tart.
-My thinking – She’s a lover of spicy dishes and definitely partial to a chocolate dessert.
+My friend Lisa was visiting last weekend, so I made some Ethiopian Lentils (recipe coming soon) and this delicious chocolate ganache tart.
+My thinking–She’s a lover of spicy dishes and definitely partial to a chocolate dessert.
 So I was pretty hopeful they would go down a treat.
 She loved them.

-I’m not exaggerating by saying that I think this is the best chocolate dessert I’ve ever made, the crispy nutty base combined with the rich and creamy ganache filling is just heavenly.
+I’m not exaggerating by saying that I think this is the best chocolate dessert I’ve ever made.
+The crispy nutty base combined with the rich ganache filling is just heavenly.

 I love that the tart has an intense chocolate flavour from the gorgeous vegan chocolate and raw cacao.